-Start anywhere application mapping is the only effective way to accurately map diverse and complex applications.
+Start-anywhere application mapping is the only effective way to accurately map diverse and complex applications across physical and virtual infrastructure, including multi-cloud environments.
 The start-anywhere approach gives application owners a better experience by allowing them to start with what they know, rather than forcing them to work out what constitutes the “top.”

+How does it work?
 Users employ a modelling editor to create the map.
 They can annotate and trim a map—making it easier to read.
 For example, a user might turn off the feature that shows software components associated with software instances.
-BMC can accomplish all this in about 15 minutes in most environments.
-And if the modeled environment changes, the map changes automatically.
+BMC Helix Discovery can accomplish all this with ease in the most complex multi-cloud environments, and if the modeled environment changes, the map changes automatically.

 Start-anywhere application mapping: just one of the ways that BMC Helix Discovery creates a holistic view of your application dependencies, from the data center to all your clouds and beyond.